COVID-19 vaccination programme

 Vaccinations are not delivered at GP surgeries, but at the vaccination site they are linked to.

 If you have received a letter or text from the NHS you can book your vaccination at one of the Pharmacy Vaccination Sites using the National Booking System.

 If you need to cancel your appointment for any reason please call 119 or follow the instructions in your letter.

 National Mass Vaccination Sites

 Mass Vaccination Sites are bookable through the National Booking System.
-Your NHS letter will tell you how to book your vaccination.
-In Buckinghamshire, the Bucks New University Aylesbury Campus is now open.
+Your NHS text/letter will tell you how to do this.

 - The Kassam Stadium, Oxford - (South East)